varejkeee/r_joke_generator/README.md

 ## Features:
 - Fetches a random joke from the [Official Joke API](https://official-joke-api.appspot.com/)
-- Combines the setup and punchline of the joke
+- Combines the setup and punchline of the joke.
-- Displays the generated joke on the command line
+- Displays the generated joke on the command line.
 ## Requirements
 - Python 3.x
-- The `requests` and `questionary` libraries
+- The `requests` and `questionary` libraries.
 ## Installation
 - Make sure you have Python 3.x installed on your system.
 - Install the requests library by running the following command: